linz/topo-workflows/docs/local.environment.md

-# Local environment
+# Local Argo Workflows environment

-It is possible to install a cluster on your local machine.
+It is possible to install Argo Workflows in a K8s cluster on your local machine.
 In this documentation we will use [`kind`](https://kind.sigs.k8s.io/).

 ## Pre-requisite